Ameobea/homepage/notes/content/posts/building-rnn-architecture-visualizations-with-tikz.md

 The tool/language I ended up using to build my visualizations is called **TikZ**.  **TikZ** is a sort of programming language and toolkit for programmatically generating vector graphics.
 It's a sort of extension to LaTeX, so it's commonly used for creating graphics and visualizations for research papers.

 To create a standalone SVG using TikZ, it starts by writing some LaTeX code in a .tex file.
-Here's the start of the code for the visualization above :
+Here's the start of the code for the visualization above:

 ```tex
 \documentclass[tikz,border=3mm]{standalone}